Scille/parsec-cloud/docs/hosting/deployment/server-deploy.rst

 Database env file
 ^^^^^^^^^^^^^^^^^

-Create the file ``parsec-db.env`` and specify the  the following content to configure the access to the PostgreSQL database:
+Create the file ``parsec-db.env`` and specify the following content to configure the access to the PostgreSQL database:

 .. admonition:: parsec-db.env
    :collapsible: open